christopherime/ericsson-dcp-exporter/README.md

 # ericsson-dcp-exporter

+## Status

+✋ **Work in progress**, not ready for production

 ## Description

 >Ericsson DCP service API Prometheus exporter.

 ## TODO

-- [ ] Current limitation to max 2000 SIMs, Find a better way to bypass this limitation
+- [ ] The current limitation to a max 2000 SIMs, Find a better way to bypass this limitation
+- [ ] Implement external config to allow monitoring of multiple subscription packages
+- [ ] Documentation and GoDoc for all functions
+- [ ] Helm chart deployment
+- [ ] OAuth2 authentication ?? (not sure if it's possible, and will have to learn how to do it)
+- [ ] Rename/restructure the code to be more readable

 ## Diagram